temporalio/proposals/node/cancellation-v2.md

 #### `Context.cancellable` and `Context.nonCancellable`

 In order to have fine-grained control over cancellation, the Workflow library exports 2 methods for explicitly creating `CancellablePromise`s.
-`Context.cancellable` and `Context.nonCancellable` take a single argument which can either be an async function or a `CancellablePromise`, they also return a `CancellablePromise`.

 The first is `Context.cancellable` which when cancelled will propagate cancellation to all child `CancellablePromise`s including timers and Activities.